SCIENCE!

 Viewing brain tissue samples on slides through the microscope.

-A friend was being published in Nature. their lab wanted
+A friend was being published in Nature.

-from us helping out in devising a (very temporary) holding
+This is from us helping out in devising a (very temporary) holding

 tube for the insect and parasitic wasp so the photo could be